Last Updated on December 5, 2023 by Sharon Advik

 The focus ring leaves something to be desired.

-There is no damper, and just kind of slides back and forth rather quickly.
+There is no damper; it just slides back and forth quickly.

 The Zoom lock is friendly to have.